Alec Baldwin Urges Ellen DeGeneres to 'Keep Going' Amid Scandal

 Alec Baldwin wants Ellen DeGeneres to just keep swimming.
-The 62-year-old actor appears on the Wednesday episode of the 62-year-old talk show host's first week back following "toxic" workplace allegations surrounding her show over the summer.
+The 62-year-old actor appears on Wednesday's episode of The Ellen DeGeneres Show, marking the talk show host's first week back on TV following "toxic" workplace allegations surrounding her show over the summer.

 "You being on my premiere week means so much to me," DeGeneres tells Baldwin on Wednesday.
 She then begins to ask Baldwin about his newest addition.